Do you know how to say the various months in Korean? It’s really important when learning Korean!

-This will be extremely valuable in learning Korean, so you can talk about things like when your favorite holiday is in South Korea, today’s date, as well as make plans on a future date with your Korean friends.
+This will be extremely valuable in learning Korean, so you can talk about things like when your favorite holiday is in South Korea and today’s date, as well as make plans for a future date with your Korean friends.
 You can combine these with the lessons on telling time in Korean and the Korean days of the week as well.

 Below, we’ve got a detailed guide on how to put these months to use.
 Let’s get started learning the months of the year in Korean!